billsco/social_sso/README.md

 # Social SSO

 A small project wrapping [Hybridauth] (http://hybridauth.sourceforge.net/) with a login page using [Social Buttons] (https://github.com/lipis/bootstrap-social).
 In other words, two great projects I'm simply gluing together with a few lines of PHP.
+I've included those distributions as I found them, so licensing and all should be preserved.

 This isn't intended as true **authentication**.
 It may be suitable for that, but I haven't really dug for holes (there may be some).
 My intent was to simple provide a mechanism to **identify** users of a multi-player game, in a manner which is unique and convienent.